Uri6/Genius-Enhancer/README.md

 ```

 2. Compile the scss files
+3. Add your own API keys to the secrets.example.js file and rename it to secrets.js
+4. Load the extension in Chrome
-3. Go to `chrome://extensions/` in your chrome browser and turn on "developer mode"
+    - Open up `chrome://extensions/` in your browser and click `Developer mode` in the top right
-4. Click on "Load Unpacked" and select the cloned repository
+    - Click `Load unpacked` and select the `Genius-Enhancer-Beta` directory

 ## Usage
 1. Go to Genius.com